 Are you considering starting a roofing business?
 We don’t blame you.
-The roofing contractor industry is currently worth over $56 billion in the United States, and revenue is projected to drop by 3.5% in 2023.
+The roofing contractor industry is currently worth over $56 billion in the United States, though growth is projected to drop by 3.5% in 2023.
 Still, it’s a great business to get into.

 However, starting a roofing company isn’t something that you can do overnight.
 Aside from acquiring your business license, permits, and insurance, there is much to consider.
 With this in mind, you shouldn’t start your contracting business on a whim, but if you’re serious about reaching your goals, you can undoubtedly achieve them using this guide.